⚡ URGENT · LA CITY BUDGET 2026-27

 No email app?
 Email them directly

-If the button above doesn't work on your device, use these addresses directly.
-Paste them into the "To:" field of Gmail, Outlook, or whatever you use.
+Paste these into the "To:" field of Gmail, Outlook, or whatever you use.

 Talking points & example letters

-Use these if you want to personalize beyond the default.
-Click "Use this in email" on any template and it replaces the message in Section 1 — your email and your written comment both pick it up automatically.
+Use these to personalize beyond the default.
+Click "Use this in my email" on any template — it loads into the email message above.
 Personal beats polished — every time.

 Talking points you can pull from

 • The fiscal case.
-Since 2023, Los Angeles has paid more than $31.85M in settlements to victims of shelter dog attacks.
-The DPFL contract costs less than 1/100 of 1% of the $14.85B city budget — roughly one-thousandth of what the city has already paid in bite settlements.
+Since 2023, Los Angeles has paid more than $31M in settlements to victims of shelter dog attacks.
+The DPFL contract costs less than 1/100 of 1% of the $14.85B city budget.

-• Playgroups are the only out-of-kennel time most shelter dogs get.
+• Playgroups are the only out-of-kennel time many shelter dogs get.
 Without DPFL, dogs sit in concrete kennels 24 hours a day.
 No walks.
 No play.
 No contact outside the steel door.

 • Playgroups = the data every placement depends on.
 How a dog handles other dogs is the single most important piece of behavioral information LAAS can collect.
 Playgroups are the only way that data gets gathered at scale.